ZhouSunLab-Workshops/DeepDrAMD/README.md

 finally,evaluate the model using the command line

  > python tools/evaluation.py models/swin_transformer/base_384.py

+Ensure that the images in the dataset correspond to the txt file in the datas, as examples have been provided in the folder
  ## Reproduction results
  If you want to reproduce the results of the article, you can copy the model configuration file in the log folder and replace it with the model configuration file in the models.
 Then, modify the corresponding CKPT path, dataset, and content in the data folder, and follow the evaluation process once again